Welcome to Intentional Marriages

 In this Marriage Platform, you will receive:

 Blogs and Webinars sharing various Marriage Tools and Resources to address common issues like:

 Create an inseparable bond with the one you love...intentionally.

 To work intentionally on your marriage join our Marriage Workshop, click here ---> Join Now!

 Russ and I reside north of Atlanta.
 We are recent reluctant empty nesters.
 We have two amazing kids who are living out their passions at an early age.
-Russ works in the I.T. industry and I spend my time mentoring, volunteering and trying to Rx my WODs.
-We are also parents to two misbehaving rugrats.
+Russ works in the I.T. industry and I spend my time mentoring, volunteering, and trying to Rx my WODs.
+We are also parents of two misbehaving rugrats.
 Everything at our core is about having a growing relationship with Jesus Christ, loving each other deeply along with the family & friends God has placed in our lives.